cloudmesh/client/_sources/man/man.txt

     Description:

-    Launcher is a command line tool to test the portal launch functionalities through command
+    Launcher is a command line tool to test the portal launch functionalities through command line.

     The current launcher values can by listed with --all option:( if you have a launcher cloud specified.
 You can also add a